Meeting Time: December 17, 2025 at 10:00am MST

 • Default_avatar

-Kierstan Thomann about 1 month ago
+Kierstan Thomann 5 months ago

 Phoenix is at an inflection point.
 We are one of the fastest-growing cities in the country, and the decisions made today about transportation will determine whether we remain economically competitive, fiscally responsible, and livable in the decades ahead.
 Expanding light rail is not simply a transit investment, it is a long-term strategy for growth, access, and resilience.
 I support moving forward with the proposed extension and urge the Council to vote in favor of its expansion.